krylenkov/wiki_connections/README.md

 # wiki_connections
-connections between people on the basis of the wiki
+Extraction, analysis and plotting of connections between people from wikipedia data

 Wikipedia has special templates to describe a person.
 These templates may contain information on the person’s connections with other people.
 These connections depend on the wikipedia language and could include familiar relationships: parents/children/spouses, master-apprentice relationships, predecessor-follower relationships in governing and so on.